 - Love at First Punch: With 12 corrosive torpedoes.

-- Power Fist: Chapter 34 of the manga gives her a huge one which is bigger than her head.
+- Power Fist: Chapter 34 of the manga gives her a pair of huge ones, each bigger than her torso.

 - Stalker with a Crush: To Iona.

-- Shipper on Deck: To Gunzou and Takao ship.
+- Shipper on Deck: Ships Gunzou and Takao.
 Mostly because she wants Gunzou away from Iona so she get have her herself.